Skip to main content

 Why Choose SignForge Over CodeTwo?

-SignForge is the better choice for teams that want professional email signatures without the complexity of server-side configuration.
-There is no Exchange admin setup, no Microsoft 365 dependency, and no recurring cost.
+SignForge is the better choice for teams that want professional email signatures without a recurring subscription.
+There is no Microsoft 365 dependency and no per-user fee.
 Each team member gets a permanent edit link, pastes the signature into their email client, and is done.
-For organizations that use a mix of email platforms beyond Microsoft, SignForge works everywhere.

 When CodeTwo Might Be Better